milistu/DevOpsWithDocker/part_2/exercise_10/README.md

 ```docker
 docker run -it --rm --network host networkstatic/nmap localhost
 ```
-We have som additional ports open:
+We have some additional ports open:
 ```bash
 Starting Nmap 7.92 ( https://nmap.org ) at 2024-02-12 16:04 UTC
 Nmap scan report for localhost (127.0.0.1)